noidexe/Enjin-Coin-Documentation/docs/wallet-setup.md

 It is strongly recommended that you take a minute and back up your wallet using the 12 keywords.
 If you do NOT backup your wallet and your device is lost you will **NOT BE ABLE TO RECOVER** your cryptocurrency and items.
 You are warned!

 ![Enjin Backup Wallet](../docs/images/wallet_master_wallet.png)

-### Enable Developer Mode
-To enable developer mode in the wallet, tap the version number located in the lower right of the menu 10 times.
-Developer mode is needed in order to link to the Trusted Cloud and enable other developer related features and functions.
-Developer mode is only available on the Android version of the wallet at this time.

 ### Fund the Wallet